SAMe: A Semantic Anatomy Mapping Engine for Robotic Ultrasound: Results

 The first system-level question addressed here is what should be scanned.
 SAMe can reliably ground under-specified clinical complaints into structured scanning targets.
 It semantically transforms complaint or report text into a structured target specification that includes the target organ, related anatomy, prioritized location or region of interest (ROI), and task-ready targets (Fig.~\ref{fig:semantic-grounding-results}a).

-To support CSG, we constructed the fine-grained RAG backend from MIMIC clinical text data~\cite{johnson2023mimic,wu2024medical,morson_mimic_ex}.
+To support CSG, we constructed the fine-grained RAG backend from MIMIC-IV-Note v2.2~\cite{PhysioNet-mimiciv-2.2}.
 As summarized in Fig.~\ref{fig:same-db-overview}, the resulting semantic prior database spans 55 organs and 4,378 anatomical locations, with 191,419 unique symptoms, 262,739 total samples, and up to 799,208 structured units.
 The resource was organized into structured symptom--diagnosis--organ--anatomical-location units that match the output form required by downstream target specification, providing structured clinical language and anatomical targets for following layer.
 Detailed construction procedures are provided in Section~\ref{sec:methods-semantic}.

 At the system level, this resource serves as the task-aligned semantic prior backend for CSG in SAMe.
 SAMe uses this indexed semantic prior as external evidence for grounding under-specified clinical input into structured, anatomically actionable targets.
 We test whether this semantic prior backend is useful in deployment settings.
 Specifically, we examine a scenario where complaint or report text is provided to an LLM backend, and evaluate whether retrieval from the SAMe semantic prior improves final target grounding.
 To keep this stage lightweight and easy to deploy, retrieval was implemented with a simple Faiss-based index~\cite{johnson2019billion} that can be built and queried on a single GPU.